In a recent interview, Phil Knight, creator and CEO of Nike, said: “We’re a marketing company, and the product is our most important marketing tool.”

-As the years pass and the customer stay with us year after year, the fine line between our the product and team starts to disappear and the customer loyalty starts to rely more on the team and less on the product.
+As the years pass and the customer stay with us year after year, the fine line between our the product and team starts to disappear.
+The customer loyalty starts to rely more on the team and less on the product.
 This is a crucial time for an organization, as now they have developed the ‘secret sauce’ for their success, their ideal team.
 Now the word of mouth, basic marketing, sales and other traditional efforts will produce 10X more results.

 Unfortunately, we have seen companies’ fall right around this stage, one too many times.
 Reasons?

 - CEO/C-execs stop listening to the team that brought them to this success point

 - Members of upper management start forgetting about the values they started the company and start to focus on $$$ signs